noakohn/aircraft-boarding-simulation/README.md

 ## Project Structure
 - `aircraft_boarding_simulation.ipynb` - Simulation and analysis code
-- PDF report - Results, graphs, and conclusions
+- Aircraft Boarding Simulation Analysis.pdf - Results, graphs, and conclusions

 ## Conclusion
 This project demonstrates how simulation and statistical analysis can be used to evaluate real world processes and optimize decision making.